Sparshith/1wcprojectdemo/content/project/atcb.md

 # Optional featured image (relative to `static/img/` folder).
 [header]
 image = "atcbethiopia.png"
 caption = "Adaptive Technology Center for the Blind, Addis Ababa.
-Photo credit:
+Photo credit:UNESCO"
-UNESCO"

 +++
 Executive Summary
 ==================

 The International Telecommunication Union (ITU) and the United Nations Educational, Scientific and Cultural Organization (UNESCO) launched the Adaptive Technology Center for the Blind (ATCB) in 2003 in Addis Ababa, Ethiopia to provide access to information and communication technologies for the blind and visually impaired people.
 The ITU and ATCB provided the training equipment and software that produces Braille by computerized embossers to its users for the first two years.
 The center is now a non-profit resource and information technology center open to all visually impaired Ethiopians.

 *Keywords: accessibility, skills training, Ethiopia*

 Context
 =======

 Ethiopia is one of the world's untouched telecom markets, with complete state control over Internet access.
 Ethio Telecom is the sole provider of Internet access in the country.
 Mobile phone penetration is close to 40 percent, well below the continent-wide average of 75 percent.
 Less than 2 percent of the Ethiopians have access to fixed line internet connections.

 According to the United States-based International Eye Foundation (IEF), there are about 45 million blind people in the world, the vast majority of them living in Africa.
 In Ethiopia, the latest census indicates that there are well over 500,000 blind people in the country.
 In June 2000, ATCB was established to bring information accessibility to the blind and visually impaired people in Ethiopia.

 +-----------------+-----------------+-----------------+-----------------+
 | Ethiopia        |